 LSS Affordable Housing

 - The community rooms are closed and activities have been suspended.
-UPDATE: Community rooms are open for small groups of socially distancing residents.

 - Visitors are no longer allowed to enter the building unless providing an essential service, such as health care.